zbtolon/get-support/ts_managecase.md

 You can't find any help information that's tailored to the services that are in your account.
 {:shortdesc}

-The Support Center doesn't include recommended topics, common tasks, or FAQs that are specific to the services that you're working with.
+The Support Center doesn't include My offerings topics, common tasks, or FAQs that are specific to the services that you're working with.
 {: tsSymptoms}

 Not all services provide personalized help information in the Support Center.